nus-cs3281/2023/students/domlimm/knowledge.md

 What helped me through this was the [Angular docs](https://angular.io/guide/inputs-outputs) on this exact matter, it was a perfect read!
 It starts off with the introduction of Input and Output, and was surprised it's said to be like a pattern.
 This page was really well written as it goes straight to the subject and it takes a step by step approach with sufficient amount of examples.

+## Services

+Working on the onboarding task (Per Receiver Submission project), I have learned how Angular, a frontend framework, communicates with the backend that uses Java EE.

+For the frontend to send a HTTP request to TEAMMATES server, we have to make use of a library/dependency to handle this action.
+Similar to packages used in React apps such as Fetch API, Axios, etc.

+TEAMMATES makes use of [Injectable](https://angular.io/api/core/Injectable) as part of Angular's core package to create a service.
+In this case, a service to an entity class.
+An injectable service is created and in it consists of functions that work with HTTP requests e.g., A method to get entities, that calls another service, the custom written HTTP service.

+Angular recommends to make use of services for tasks that do not involve the view or application logic.
+These services are mainly used to communicate with the backend server.
+Here is a guide on [Introduction to services and dependency injection](https://angular.io/guide/architecture-services#introduction-to-services-and-dependency-injection).

+While working with HTTP requests, we need to handle the operations that are involved with each request sent.
+TEAMMATES backend uses a [RESTful API architectural style](https://teammates.github.io/teammates/design.html#architecture).
+These RESTful endpoints mainly involve asynchronous operations.

+To work with such operations, we use [Observables](https://angular.io/guide/observables-in-angular) to ensure we resolve or reject them properly.
+Observables are part of the [RxJS library](https://rxjs.dev/guide/observable).

+With Observables, we are able to not only handle the basic outcomes of calling these RESTful APIs, but we are able to chain each response that is returned to us and make use of it to perform further operations.

 # Testing

 I have never written tests of this extent.
 Aside from CS4218 which I am currently reading, the work done in TEAMMATES has really helped me to improve the way I write tests, and fully understand the importance of tests.